 Yesod HaMa’ala, founded in 1883 on the western edge of the Hula Valley, is one of the oldest Jewish agricultural settlements in the Galilee.
 Like its neighbor Rosh Pina, it was established by First Aliyah immigrants who came to farm a land they barely knew.
 The settlement’s name means “Foundation of the Ascent,” reflecting both the physical climb into the Galilee and the spiritual aspiration of returning to the Land of Israel.

-The Early Struggle
+Early Struggle – Yesod HaMa’ala

 The founders, mostly religious Jews from Romania, faced the same brutal conditions as other early settlements: malaria from the nearby Hula swamps, rocky soil, hostile neighbors, and chronic lack of funds.
 Baron Rothschild‘s financial support was essential to the settlement’s survival, as it was for most of the First Aliyah colonies.
+Despite these hardships, the settlers persisted, establishing one of the earliest Jewish agricultural communities in the Upper Galilee and laying the groundwork for the network of settlements that would eventually transform the region.

 The Hula Connection